Surveys show that about 2 out of 3 B2B vendors use white papers.

 Yes, a well-done video can be emotionally engaging.

-But does that mean you should go all-in on one medium—and stop doing anything else?
+But does that mean you should go all-in on that one medium—and stop doing anything else?

 Of course not.